flo214/elero_esp32/README.md

 Contrary to the bidirectional mode, there seems to be no open-source implementation of the Elero unidirectional protocol for older shutter receivers.
 The goal here is to enable the control of Elero/Nice/Griesser shutters with unidirectional receivers from Home Assistant.

 # Requirements
-- Elero VarioTel2 remote
+- Elero VarioTel2 remote (or a Remoto 5 should work the same way)
 - ESP32

 # Hardware
-You will need a varioTel 2 remote (or a Remoto 5 should work the same way)

 <img src="https://github.com/user-attachments/assets/448aaded-74fe-45b5-ae4a-cf0c7e925a60" alt="Image 2" width="300">